-Reading motivation refers to the goals and beliefs a student holds about the processes and outcomes of reading.
-Student reading motivation was measured at the start and end of the spring 2023 semester through a survey.
-Growth was seen across all items.
-Students demonstrated increased certainty that they could independently sound out difficult words, read difficult books, and felt their skills were more comparable to their peers.
+Reading motivation refers to a student's beliefs about the processes and outcomes of reading.1 Student reading motivation was measured at the start and end of the spring 2023 semester through a survey.
+Across all items, tutored students reported positive growth in their reading habits and beliefs from the beginning of the semester, indicating an increase in confidence as it relates to reading.
+Students indicated an increased certainty that they could independently sound out difficult words, read difficult books, and felt their skills were more comparable to their peers.
 Students also noted increased persistence in reading.
-These beliefs are important cognitive components of reading comprehension and lead to increased reading achievement overtime.
+These beliefs are important cognitive components of reading comprehension leading to increased reading achievement.